neuralpain/qbactivator/README.md

 # qbactivator

-Activation script for QuickBooks Point Of Sale Software (and more) on Windows.
-Originally created for Point of Sale 2013/v11 and Point of Sale 2013/v11 Multistore but has proven to work on other versions of the QuickBooks software.
+Activation script for QuickBooks Point Of Sale Software on Windows.

 ### A few things before you start
 - QuickBooks software **must** be opened as administrator, which is done by right-clicking the shortcut and click "Run as administrator".
 To make that action permanent, right click the shortcut, click the "Compatibility" tab, check the box that says "Run this program as an administrator" and click OK.